-- Panelists join the webinar in a private “green room” (aka practice session mode), which isolates your audio from the attendees.
-Conversation on the teleconference while in this “green room” is NOT heard by attendees, so PLA staff and panelists can speak with each other to resolve any audio problems and address any last-minute questions.
-You'll remain in this “green room” until 15 minutes before the start time, which is when we conduct the first of two sound checks for our attendees.
+- Panelists join the webinar in a private, pre-broadcast practice session mode, which isolates your audio from the attendees.
+Conversation in this practice session mode is NOT heard by attendees, so PLA staff and panelists can speak with each other to resolve any audio problems and address any last-minute questions.
+We'll exit practice session mode no later than 15 minutes before the start time.

-- After leaving the “green room” mode, your audio will be muted and remain muted until it’s time for you to begin your presentation.
-When muted, the phone icon by your name in the participants’ window will have an “X” next to it and the microphone button will be red.
+- After leaving practice session mode, your audio will be muted and remain muted until it’s time for you to begin your presentation.
 While muted, you can communicate with PLA staff and other panelists via the Chat window.
 Be sure to select “All Panelists” in the “Send to” menu.
 If the “Send to” menu says “All Participants” instead, then everyone—including attendees—will be able to see your chat message.

 - Prior to the beginning of your presentation, please feel free to engage with the attendees via Chat.
 It can even be as simple as asking attendees where they’re from or what the weather is like at their location.

-- When presenting, speak clearly and directly into the phone, and be careful not to speak too softly.
+- When presenting, speak clearly and directly into your microphone or telephone, and be careful not to speak too softly.

 - It’s a good idea to have both a digital and hard copy of your presentation, but avoid paper rustling.